eProsima/Fast-DDS-docs/docs/fastdds/ros2/Discovery_server/ros2_discovery_server.rst

 Demonstrate Discovery Server execution
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-So far, we cannot probe that this example and the standard talker-listener example run differently.
+So far, there is not probe that this example and the standard talker-listener example run differently.
-For this purpose, we are going to run another node that is not connected to our Discovery Server.
+For this purpose, run another node that is not connected to our Discovery Server.
-We just need to run a new listener (listening in ``/chatter`` topic by default) in a new terminal and check that it is not connected to the talker already running.
+Just run a new listener (listening in ``/chatter`` topic by default) in a new terminal and check that it is not connected to the talker already running.

 .. code-block:: console